Former Worden lab members

 Darcy McRose – Summer Intern 2008, MS Student Stanford University 2009 – 2011, Research Assistant until Aug 2012

 Darcy spent the summer after her senior year at Stanford University working on growth and photosynthetic activity of axenic strains from the different Micromonas clades as well as Ostreococcus.
 This beautiful piece of research involved a huge amount of work – for which she spent just about every day of the summer in the lab.
 Darcy then returned to the lab for her Master’s research and worked as a Research Assistant after the completion of her MS. Darcy’s research focus was on comparative genomics of vitamin genes in marine phytoplankton and vitamin physiology in prasinophytes.
-Darcy then performed her Ph.D. in the lab of Prof. Bess Ward at Princeton University and is now a Postdoctoral Scholar in Geobiology and Biology and Biological Engineering. http://www.gps.caltech.edu/people/darcy-mcrose
+Darcy then performed her Ph.D. in the lab of Francois Morel at Princeton University and is now a Postdoctoral Scholar in Geobiology and Biology and Biological Engineering. http://www.gps.caltech.edu/people/darcy-mcrose

 Adam Monier – Post-doctoral Researcher, 2009 – 2012